sipeed/sipeed_wiki/docs/hardware/en/kvm/NanoKVM/quick_start.md

 For Lite version users, or Full version users who re-flashed the card and see no remote screen on the login page, please upgrade the application and refresh the webpage to start using.

+Note: It is recommended to use Chrome browser, as other browsers may experience compatibility issues such as inability to display images or operate keyboard and mouse.

 ![](./../../../assets/NanoKVM/unbox/frist_update.png)

 ### Changing Account Password